lucaswerkmeister/practice-musicid/README.md

 If you identified it incorrectly, the game will tell you what it actually was, and then play it again from the same position so you can remember it.

+To quit, reply “q” or “quit” instead of the short name of a music file, or use Ctrl+D or Ctrl+C.

 If you want to always listen to the music files from the beginning, pass the `-n` option (or `--no-random-start`), e.g. `./practice-musicid -n star-wars-opening`.